rystsov/perseus/README.md

 **Partial downtime on recovery:** Only one node is available on the 2-to-3 transition

 **Recovery time:** Time between connectivity is restored and all three nodes are available to write and read

+#### So, this is just a bunch of numbers based on the default parameters such as leader election timeout of various systems, isn't it?

+Kind of, but there are anyway lot of interesting patterns behind the numbers.